kahnwong/karnwong.me/content/posts/2022-09-26-intro-to-pulumi.md

 pulumi up
 ```

-If everything works correctly, your terminal should display somethingn like this:
+If everything works correctly, your terminal should display something like this:

 ```bash
 Previewing update (dev)